How Much Is A $500,000 Life Insurance Policy? (2025 Rates)

 Who we priced (our base profile)

 Quotes are anchored to a 40-year-old, male, non-smoker, 5'9", 160 pounds, with an average health rating.
 Premiums use this standard profile unless noted.
-To reflect real shoppers, we also varied age, gender, height, weight, tobacco use, health class and location, and pulled quotes for different term lengths and coverage amounts.
+To reflect real shoppers, we also varied age, gender, height, weight, tobacco use and health class, and pulled quotes for different term lengths (including permanent) and coverage amounts.

 How we extended the data